 Linked to the 4 elements of Fire, Water, Air and Earth, the profiles use colour to identify the four basic personality types based on the work of Carl Jung.

-The costs are designed to be affordable across all global markets, and to benefit all staff in any organisation, young people and individuals.
+The costs are designed to be affordable across all global markets, and to benefit all staff in any organisation, young people and charities.

 Colour creates an internationally understood language which breaks down barriers in cultures, communities, corporations and personal relationships.